Heart of a Book

 Morgan Taylor

-Can we talk about how WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers handles programming?
-So ray-tracing!
+I'm halfway through WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers and shader is blowing my mind!

 Morgan Taylor